iamkarlson/gcp-telegram-bot-cookiecutter/README.md

-# gcp-telegram-bot-cookiecutter
+# Telegram Bot Project Cookiecutter

-Cookiecutter template for creating a Telegram bot on GCP.
+Cookiecutter template for creating a Telegram bot on GCP infrastructure.

+# Why

+If you make bots for different purposes, you probably want to have all the boilerplate code to be written already.
+This cookiecutter will help you kickstart your bot project.

 ## Usage